 Blotterature accepts a wide variety of prose, poetry, and artwork.
 We seek the nontraditional mixed with craft, detail, and process.
 Well-developed with an edge.
 Regionalism with a voice.
 Something with political intentions or just there to entertain.
 Thought-out.
 Thrilling.
 Intelligent.
-Reading our back issues is a good way to get a feel for what we like.
-Poets–you are in luck because we have a brand new poetry team, so give it a shot!

 - Please include the word count on the first page of your submission